 to play together with hitscan weapons.
 This can become particularly obvious if the tracer is too slow or the game supports Bullet Time

-, as you can see enemies recoil before the "bullet" strikes them.
+, as you can see enemies react before the "bullet" strikes them.

-, the pistol, shotguns and chaingun were hitscan, while the plasma rifle, rocket launcher and BFG
+, the pistol, shotguns and chaingun were hitscan, while the plasma rifle and rocket launcher fired projectiles.
+The BFG

-fired projectiles.
+fired both projectiles as well as a form of delayed hitscan tracers.
 Hitscan enemies are often Goddamn Bats

 , since the player is more or less incapable of dodging their attacks.